Register a Louisiana Foreign LLC

 4. Receive verification

-The Louisiana Secretary of State’s office will mail you verification that your Application for Authority has been accepted, at which point you can legally start doing business in Louisiana.
+One approved, Louisiana’s Secretary of State’s office will mail you verification that your Application for Authority has been accepted, at which point you can legally start doing business in Louisiana.

 How long will Louisiana take to process my Application of Authority?

 Louisiana processes online filings the same business day.
 Mailed, faxed, or in-person filings take around 4-5 business days.
 You can pay an extra $30 for 24-hour processing or an extra $50 for same-day processing.